allanfgodoi/IC-HIN-UFRGS/GlauberMCModel/Readme.md

 ## Arguments received

-* __Nucleons:__ Specify the numbers of nucleons in the nuclei that you want to simulate, the default value is 208, as in a lead nucleus;
+* __Nucleons:__ Specify the number of nucleons in the nuclei that you want to simulate, the default value is 208 (lead nucleus);

-* __Simulations:__ Specify the numbers of simulations that you wish to graph, the default value is 20;
+* __Simulations:__ Specify the number of simulations that you wish to graph, the default value is 20;

 * __Location:__ Receive the folder that you want to save the collision data, the default